-Table 2-10.
+Table 2-9.
 Device Page Parameters

 Web Page Item Description Relay Settings Activate Relay with DTMF Code ?
 Activates the relay when the DTMF Activation Code is entered on the phone during a SIP call with the device.
 RFC2833 DTMF payload types are supported.
-Relay Pulse Code ?
-DTMF code used to pulse the relay when entered on a phone during a SIP call with the device.
+Relay Pulse Code 🛜 DTMF code used to pulse the relay when entered on a phone during a SIP call with the device.
 Relay will activate for Relay Pulse Duration seconds then deactivate.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
-Relay Pulse Duration (in seconds) ?
-The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
+Relay Pulse Duration (in seconds) The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
 Enter up to 5 digits.
 Relay Activation Code ?
 Activation code used to activate the relay when entered on a phone during a SIP call with the device.
 Relay will be active indefinitely, or until the DTMF Relay Deactivation code is entered.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Relay Deactivation Code ?
 Code used to deactivate the relay when entered on a phone during a SIP call with the device.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Activate Relay During Ring ?
 When selected, the relay will be activated for as long as the device is ringing.
 When Auto-Answer Incoming Calls is enabled, the device will not ring and this option does nothing.
 Activate Relay During Night Ring ?
 When selected, the relay will be activated as long as the Nightringer extension is ringing.
 Activate Relay While Call Active ?
 When selected, the relay will be activated as long as the SIP call is active.
-Activate Relay on InformaCast ?
-Check this box to activate the relay while receiving a page from Informacast.
-The relay will activate on a start command and deactivate on a stop command.
 Time Settings Enable NTP ?
 Sync device's local time with the specified NTP Server.
 NTP Server ?
 Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
 This field can accept canonical names of up to 64 characters in length.
 Timezone Enter the tz database string of your timezone.
 Examples: America/Los_Angeles America/New_York Europe/London America/Toronto See https://en.wikipedia.org/wiki/List of tz database time zones for a full list of valid strings.
 Current Time Displays the current time.

-Table 2-10.
+Table 2-9.
 Device Page Parameters (continued)